Forget Doing it Well – Anything Worth Doing is Worth Doing Poorly

 Mindset Shift

-Shifting your mindset to realize anything worth doing is worth doing poorly may also take practice.
+Shifting your mindset to realize that anything worth doing is worth doing poorly may also take practice.
 It’s easy to get disheartened when things don’t turn out as expected, and it’s okay to have conflicting feelings about your earliest failures.

 However, it’s important to remember that most people suffer similar setbacks.
 Believe in yourself.
 Keep practicing, keep working on the things that are important to you, and you will get better over time.